scastiel/book-pr/manuscript.md

 ## If you think something is wrong, suggest an alternative {-}

 When you add a comment to suggest a change, always try to propose a specific way to make the change.
-For instance, if you think a variable or function name is wrong [(naming things is hard)](https://martinfowler.com/bliki/TwoHardThings.html), don’t just tell:
+For instance, if you think a variable or function name is wrong [(naming things is hard)](https://martinfowler.com/bliki/TwoHardThings.html), don’t just say:

 > “Please give a better name to the variable/function.”

-Instead, you can tell:
+Instead, you can say:

 > “I think thisName or thatName would make more sense, what do you think?”